 As a young man I was passionate about four areas of study – theology, history, human nature and computers.
 My day job working in IT lets me exercise my love of technology and this site allows me to serve God by teaching others what I have learned from his Word, from history books and from human nature.

 Many have asked what my educational background is.
 I attended and graduated from a Protestant Christian high school.
 I also have some college training as well as certifications in various technical arenas.
-I have taught Sunday school classes and during my first marriage filled my church’s pulpit when my Pastor was not available to preach.
+I have taught Sunday school classes in couple difference churches over the years.

 Charles Spurgeon was one of the great preachers in modern history and wrote some of the greatest commentaries on Scripture ever written.
 He was a hero of mine growing up, despite some differences in doctrine that I have with him.
 Many tried to get him to attend seminary and college and he saw no need for it – yet he maintained a very extensive personal library and was an avid reader of Church history and theology.